A new award year just started — where is my financial aid?By : Kim Murphy | July 8, 2019

 If you are Pell Grant-eligible, there are two scenarios in which your financial aid can be affected by the change in the award year:

-In either of these cases, your Pell eligibility will be determined by your eligibility in the 2017–2018 award year, regardless of your eligibility in the 2016–2017 award year.
+In either of these cases, your Pell eligibility will be determined by your eligibility in the 2019–2020 award year, regardless of your eligibility in the 2018–2019award year.
 Your award could be higher or lower, or you may not be eligible at all.

 Your financial aid may be affected if you are applying for both loans and grants and either the first or second payment period in your current academic year includes both June 30th and July 1st.

-If you have questions about how the change in the award year may affect you, please contact your Finance Advisor.
-He or she is the most familiar with your financial aid file and will be best able to assist you.
+If you have questions about how the change in the award year may affect you, please contact your Financial Services.